okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/commonsteps.md

 ### Initiate sign in for Okta Verify enrollment

-The enrollment flows start with idential steps.
-These steps are as follows
+Enrolling Okta Verify with QR Code or another channel (for example, email or sms), start with identical steps.
+These are as follows:

 #### 1: Initiate use case requiring authentication